 Not surprisingly, given the common understanding of everyone involved, Choate reiterated in this Court the arguments he made below and never contended that his testimony at the deposition was limited to his knowledge on the day of the deposition.
 To the contrary, his brief in this Court specifically acknowledged that his deposition testimony spoke to his past appreciation of the danger.
-He asserted that defendants were able to "impeach[] Dominic with his deposition testimony where he said that he he was grabbing onto was dangerous."
+He asserted that defendants were able to "impeach[] Dominic with his deposition testimony where he said that he recognized on the day of the accident that train tracks were dangerous and that the train he was grabbing onto was dangerous."
 Pl.
 Br.
 43 (emphasis added).

 The Opinion affirms the judgment below based on an interpretation of Choate's deposition testimony that was never raised below and that was not argued on appeal by Choate.
-Although an appellee may raise any argument for affirmance supported by the record, even if he did not advance that argument below (In re Veronica C., 239 III.
-2d 134, 151 (2010)), the adversary system is undermined when courts reach out to affirm on the basis of an argument that that appellee has never raised at any time. "[T]he appellate court's sua sponte consideration of issues not considered by the trial court and never argued by the parties constitute[s] error . . ."
-People v.
-Hunt, 234 III.
-2d 49, 61 (2009); id. at 66 ("[W]e reject the appellate court's sua sponte" basis for affirming the trial court's order.); see also In re Estate of Kline, 245 III.
+Although an appellee may raise any argument for affirmance supported by the record, even if he did not advance that argument below (In re Veronica C., 239 Ill.
+2d 134, 151 (2010)), the adversary system is undermined when courts reach out to affirm on the basis of an argument that that appellee has never raised at any time. "[T]he appellate court's sua sponte consideration of issues not considered by the trial court and never argued by the parties constitute[s] error . . . " People v.
+Hunt, 234 Ill.
+2d 49, 61 (2009); id. at 66 ("[W]e reject the appellate court's sua sponte" basis for affirming the trial court's order.); see also In re Estate of Kline, 245 Ill.
 App.
 3d 413, 434 (3d Dist.
 1993) ("A reviewing court is not a depository in which a litigant may leave the burden of argument and research.").